tyler-wittreich/CS383HW2-UML/README.md

 C. Descriptions:

 Keep in mind that use case diagrams should also have an accompanying description set.
-When you post your UML diagram, post a quick .txt file with your descriptions!
+When you post your UML diagram, post a quick Latex file with your descriptions!
+(I have just included the makefile).

 Cheers!